 After a long-term tender process, Gladsaxe Municipality chose Cramo Adapteo as the supplier of a temporary care center BOLIV in Gladsaxe to house residents while a major renovation and construction project takes place.

 The total area is 2,436 m2 spread over 2 floors.
 The building consists of 48 assisted living facilities furnished with a living / bedroom and a wheelchair accessible bathroom.
-For every 12 dwellings there is a common kitchen and shared stay.
+For every 12 dwellings there is a common kitchen and shared facilities.

-The building was ready for occupation in February and is scheduled to stand for a minimum of 36 months.
+The building was ready for occupation in February 2018 and is scheduled to stand for a minimum of 36 months.